 Try to study in an atmosphere that enables you to focus on your schoolwork.

 Attempting to accomplish your homework while the TV is running or while the kids are fooling around is really not a setting that is favorable for successful studying.
-Rather try to do your work in a relaxing and well-lit atmosphere.
+Instead, try to do your work in a relaxing and well-lit atmosphere.

 These guidelines and values may seem hard to follow in the beginning; if you persist with them, however, you will see that before you know, they have become a sort of second nature for you.